JMRI/JMRI/scripts/HOWTO-distribution.md

   Merging the PR to the master makes those changes available on further developments forever; the one on the release, if accepted, includes the change and kicks off new runs of the various CI and build jobs.

+  Note: The GitHub automated CI tests do their build after doing a (temporary) merge with the target branch.
+If the release branch and master have diverged enough that a single set of changes can't be used with both, a more complicated procedure than above might be needed.
+In that case, try a PR onto the release branch of the needed change, and then pull the release branch back onto the master branch before fixing conflicts.

 ================================================================================
 ## Release-specific Updates